PyVRP/PyVRP/README.md

 ### Examples

-We provide some example notebooks that show how the `pyvrp` package may be used to solve vehicle routing problems.
+We provide some example notebooks that show how PyVRP may be used to solve vehicle routing problems.
 These include:

 - A short tutorial and introduction to PyVRP's modelling interface, [here][5].